kHzMarco/RetroComputersWithAI/README.md

 ![tgptinstallation](/screenshots/tgptinstall.jpg "tgpt installation")

-the usage is very simple, and I recommend you to use **tgpt** iin combination with the linux command **less** this allows the user to scroll text when responses are long.
+the usage is very simple, and I recommend you to use **tgpt** in combination with the linux command **less**.
+This allows the user to scroll text when responses are long.

 ```bash
 tgpt "your question here" | less
 ```
 Note: I recommend you to write the quotation marks.

+Example:
 ![aiquestion](/screenshots/aiquestion.jpg "Question for the AI")

 ![airesponse](/screenshots/airesponse.jpg "Response from the AI")

+You can scroll with the keyboard using the arrow keys.
+**Press Q to quit scrolling** and return to the terminal.

 ### 5. Configure agetty (under construction 🚧)